-With concrete block-states, we are ready to investigate the corresponding HO topological surface theories by higher-order bulk-boundary correspondence.
+Equipped with specific block states, we can now delve into the corresponding higher-order (HO) topological surface theories through the prism of bulk-boundary correspondence.

-For spinless fermions, the corresponding classification of 3D $T_h$-symmetric topological phases is $\mathbb{Z}_2^3$, with three root phases as summarized in Sec. \ref{summary Th}.
-We consider these root phases on the open cubic illustrated in Fig. \ref{Th cell decomposition}.
+In the case of spinless fermions, the classification of 3D $T_h$-symmetric topological phases is $\mathbb{Z}_2^3$, featuring three root phases as outlined in Section \ref{summary Th}.
+We investigate these root phases within the context of an open cubic structure, as depicted in Figure \ref{Th cell decomposition}.

-The complex fermion decoration on 0D block $\mu$ is a 0D block-state that leaves nothing on the surface of an open cubic, hence it is not a nontrivial HO topological phase.
+The complex fermion decoration on the 0D block $\mu$ represents a 0D block state that does not leave any discernible features on the surface of an open cubic.
+Consequently, it does not constitute a nontrivial HO topological phase.

-The Majorana chain decoration on each 1D block $\tau_1$ is a 1D block-state that leaves a dangling Majorana zero mode at each corner of an open cubic.
-As the consequence, the nontrivial topological phase constructed from the 1D block-state discussed in this paragraph is a 3D fermionic third-order topological phase.
+On the other hand, the Majorana chain decoration on each 1D block $\tau_1$ corresponds to a 1D block state that results in dangling Majorana zero modes at each corner of an open cubic.
+As a result, the nontrivial topological phase derived from this particular 1D block state manifests as a 3D fermionic third-order topological phase.

-The Haldane chain decoration on each 1D block $\tau_2$ is a 1D block-state that leaves a spin-1/2 degree of freedom at the center of each surface of an open cubic.
-As the consequence, the nontrivial topological phase constructed from the 1D block-state discussed in this paragraph is a 3D bosonic third-order topological phase.
+Similarly, the Haldane chain decoration on each 1D block $\tau_2$ represents a 1D block state that gives rise to a spin-1/2 degree of freedom at the center of each surface of an open cubic.
+Consequently, the nontrivial topological phase resulting from this 1D block state materializes as a 3D bosonic third-order topological phase.

-We have demonstrated that 1D block-states in last two paragraphs are not independent from the perspective of block-states (bulk) in previous paragraphs of this section.
-Now we elucidate this fact by an alternative perspective on the boundary.
-Consider the third-order surface state of the 3D $T_h$-symmetric topological phase constructed by decorating a Haldane chain on each 1D block $\tau_2$: for the top surface of the open cubic, there is a spin-1/2 fermions at the center [cf. Fig. \ref{surface}(a)].
-This spin-1/2 degree of freedom can be treated as a composition of 4 dangling Majorana zero modes $\gamma_{1,2,3,4}$: the effective 2D crystalline symmetry on the top surface of the open cubic is 2-fold dihedral group $D_2$, generated by two reflection generators $\bs{M}_1^2$ and $\bs{M}_1^3$.
-We define four Majorana zero modes $\gamma_{1,2,3,4}$ with the following symmetry properties:
+We have established that the 1D block states discussed in the preceding paragraphs are not independent when viewed from the perspective of the block states in the previous sections of this segment.
+To further clarify this point, we provide an alternative outlook from the boundary.
+Let us consider the third-order surface state of the 3D $T_h$-symmetric topological phase, which arises from decorating a Haldane chain on each 1D block $\tau_2$.
+Specifically, for the top surface of the open cubic, a spin-1/2 fermion resides at the center [see Fig. \ref{surface}(a)].
+This spin-1/2 degree of freedom can be decomposed into a combination of four dangling Majorana zero modes, denoted as $\gamma_{1,2,3,4}$.
+The effective 2D crystalline symmetry on the top surface of the open cubic is governed by the 2-fold dihedral group $D_2$, generated by two reflection operators $\bs{M}_1^2$ and $\bs{M}1^3$.
+We assign specific symmetry properties to the four Majorana zero modes $\gamma{1,2,3,4}$, which are as follows: